 Aggregators have encouraged their consumers to be fickle when making a hotel reservation, with a cancellation rate that’s 43% higher than bookings made direct.

-What’s more, once they’ve received an initial expression of interest from an online travel agent (OTA), hoteliers have access to a very limited amount of information about that prospect, which makes it difficult to re-book someone who cancels or market to them in the future.
+What’s more, once they’ve received an initial expression of interest from an online travel agent (OTA), hoteliers have access to a very limited amount of information, which makes it difficult to re-book someone who cancels or market to them in the future.

 In estate and letting agencies, it’s all about your repeat customers, so getting that customer journey right from the beginning is crucial.